 The Mississippi Department of Public Safety, Motor Carrier Safety Division (MCSD) is the designated lead agency for the Motor Carrier Safety Assistance Program (MCSAP).
 MCSD is a comprehensive commercial motor vehicle enforcement agency.
-The MCSD is comprised of thirty (30) Motor Carrier Trooper/Inspectors (24 current, 6 vacancies requested to be filled) trained to conduct Driver/Vehicle Safety Inspections in accordance with the Northern American Standard Inspection Procedures.
-Other MCSD staff include three Compliance Review Officers, and 17 support personnel including New Entrant staff, IT, training, and administrative support.
-MCSD will partner with the Mississippi Department of Transportation (MDOT) for Fiscal Years 2021-2023 to continue assisting with roadside inspections.
-MDOT will provide the services of around 165 officers.
-The relationship with MDOT to MCSD is that of a participation agency in a collaborative effort with MCSD to perform activities in accordance with the standards and procedures approved by the FMCSA as they relate to the performance of vehicle and driver inspections, the placement of vehicles and drivers out of service, and any other requirements imposed through law or regulations pertaining to activities funded through the MCSAP.
+The MCSD is comprised of thirty (30) Motor Carrier Trooper/Inspectors (22 current, 8 vacancies requested to be filled) trained to conduct Driver/Vehicle Safety Inspections in accordance with the Northern American Standard Inspection Procedures.
+Other MCSD staff include two Compliance Review Officers, and 17 support personnel including New Entrant staff, IT, training, and administrative support.

+As of July 1, 2021, the MDOT enforcement unit falls under the auspices of the MS Department of Public Safety.
+The MCSD Trooper Division and the MDPS MC Law Enforcement unit will function as separate entities, with the MCSD Trooper Division continuing to serve as the lead agency.
+Any changes to the structure after the ECVSP is submitted will be reported to FMCSA.
+Currently there are approximately 165 law enforcement agents with the MS DPS MC Enforcment Division (Formerly MDOT) who will continue assisting with roadside inspections.
+The MCSD trooper division and the MSDPS MC Law enforcement division will perform activities in accordance with the standards and procedures approved by the FMCSA as they relate to the performance of vehicle and driver inspections, the placement of vehicles and drivers out of service, and any other requirements imposed through law or regulations pertaining to activities funded through the MCSAP.